 - 1/2 tsp salt

-- 4 tbsp aquafaba (or 2 chia eggs)
+- 4 tbsp aquafaba OR 2 flax eggs OR 2 small eggs

 - 1/4 cup pureed apple (or unsweetened apple sauce)